-If you have a few leftover slices from a party, the same rules apply.
+If you have a few leftover slices of cheesecake from a party, the same rules apply.
 Wrap them well in plastic wrap, then in foil.
 Or you can skip the foil, use just plastic wrap, and then pop the pieces in a plastic container with a snap-on lid.
-Label them and remember to enjoy them in within a month (or two, if you’re a boundary pusher like me).
+Label them and remember to enjoy them in within a month or two.

 - Set it in the refrigerator overnight.
 You can remove the foil, but keep the plastic wrap on.

-- Remove the foil and put the cheesecake on the counter for 2-4 hours (larger cheesecakes will take more time).
+- Remove the foil and put the cheesecake on the counter for 2 to 4 hours (larger cheesecakes will take more time).

 - Microwave individual slices for 30 seconds.
 (Don’t microwave a whole cheesecake, however.
 Or foil, for that matter!)